2020-21 Course Catalog

 Open to graduate students with research interests in industrial organization.

-ECON 560 – Research Seminar in Development and Trade Economics
+ECON 560 – Research Seminar in International Economics

-Open to graduate students with research interests in international economics and economic development.
+Open to graduate students with research interests in international economics.

 ECON 580 – Research Seminar in Econometrics